Marvin-Remiigius/Masai_June_25_Hackathon/README.md

 - The app expects a dataset named `fake_job_postings.csv` in the project directory.
 - Required columns: `title`, `description`, `company_profile`, `requirements`, `benefits`, `location`, `fraudulent`.

 ---

+## Notes & Troubleshooting

+- **Job URL Prediction**: The app uses Selenium and undetected-chromedriver to scrape job details from the provided URL.
+Some job boards may block scraping or require selector adjustments.
+If scraping fails, try another job URL or use manual entry.
+- **Bulk Prediction Visualizations**: After uploading a CSV, you will see a histogram of fraud probabilities and a pie chart of predicted real vs. fake jobs for your batch.
+- **Performance**: First-time model training may take a minute due to SMOTE and Random Forest fitting.

+---